atmos/heaven/doc/providers.md

 ## Capistrano

-Capistrano gives you a distrubted task management system over ssh.
+Capistrano gives you a distributed task management system over ssh.
 The heaven provider gives you support for three options in capistrano.

 ### Options